-Those of you dealing with issues on iOS 11, iOS 12.0, iOS 12.0.1, iOS 12.1, iOS 12.1.1, iOS 12.1.2, or iOS 12.1.3 could see a huge turnaround after installing iOS 12.1.4.
-While some of you will see a boost, others will run into bugs and performance issues.
+Those of you dealing with issues on iOS 11, iOS 12.0, iOS 12.0.1, iOS 12.1, iOS 12.1.1, iOS 12.1.2, iOS 12.1.3, iOS 12.1.4, iOS 12.2 or iOS 12.3 could see a huge turnaround after installing iOS 12.3.1.

-There are plenty of reasons to install iOS 12.1.4 on your device today.
+There are plenty of reasons to install iOS 12.3.1 on your device today.
 There are also some reasons why you might want to hold back and wait.

-If you’re currently debating a move to iOS 12.1.4, allow us to walk you through each one of these reasons right now.
+If you’re currently debating a move to iOS 12.3.1, allow us to walk you through each one of these reasons right now.

-Install iOS 12.1.4 for Better Security
+Install iOS 12.3.1 for Better Security

-If you're on the fence, here's one of the best reasons to install iOS 12.1.4.
+If you're on the fence, this is one of the best reasons to install iOS 12.3.1.

-If you value your device's security, you'll want to download iOS 12.1.4 in the near future because it comes with four important security patches including fixes for a widespread FaceTime eavesdropping bug that lets you call someone via FaceTime and hear the audio coming from their phone before they pick up the phone.
+If you skipped iOS 12.1.4, you get four important security patches including fixes for a widespread FaceTime eavesdropping bug that lets you call someone via FaceTime and hear the audio coming from their phone before they pick up the phone.

-If you skipped iOS 12.1.3, you get some additional patches with your version of iOS 12.1.4.
-They're baked into your upgrade.
+If you skipped iOS 12.1.3, you get some additional patches with your version of iOS 12.3.1.
+Again, they're baked into your upgrade.

 Apple lists a grand total of 23 patches on board iOS 12.1.3 and you can read about all of them over on Apple's website.

-If you skipped iOS 12.1.1, you'll probably want to install the iOS 12.1.4 update on your iPhone, iPad, or iPod touch today.
+If you skipped iOS 12.1.1, you'll probably want to install the iOS 12.3.1 update on your iPhone, iPad, or iPod touch today.

 The iOS 12.1.1 update brought 17 patches for potential security exploits.
 They'll will help protect your phone.
 You can read about them here.

-If you skipped iOS 12.1, you'll get the 24 patches from that update with your version of iOS 12.1.4.
-If you skipped iOS 12.0.1, your iOS 12.1.4 update brings two additional patches.
+If you skipped iOS 12.1, you'll get the 24 patches from that update with your version of iOS 12.3.1.
+If you skipped iOS 12.0.1, your iOS 12.3.1 update brings two additional patches.
 Both patches are for potential lock screen exploits.

-If you skipped iOS 12.0, and you're still running iOS 11.4.1 or below, your iOS 12.1.4 update comes with a longer list of security updates.
+If you skipped iOS 12.0, and you're still running iOS 11.4.1 or below, your iOS 12.3.1 update comes with a longer list of security updates.